donbright/rust-lang-cheat-sheet/README.md

 ## Linked Lists

-Linked Lists are different in Rust because textbook C/Java-style implementations often involve ownership that is not allowed by the borrow checker.
+Textbook C/Java-style implementations of linked lists often involve ownership that is not allowed by the Rust borrow checker.
 However it can be accomplished.
 There is builting "LinkedList" type in std::collections, also some resources from A. Beinges :

 https://cglab.ca/~abeinges/blah/too-many-lists/book/